Sirsteven1985/Autonomous-Robotics/README.md

 * Files for ECPE 155 Autonomous Robotics course.
 * Authors: Steve Guerrero and Paul Vuong

-* Files to grade for labs:
+* Files to grade for labs/worksheets:

 * Lab 1: